What are the legal requirements for online casinos in Malaysia?

 The local currency is the Malaysian Ringgit, MYR, but the USD is also commonly used there.
 Besides the classic credit and debit cards, locals use popular payment gateways, such as PayPal, Neteller, Stripe, Worldpay, iPay88 and others.
 Mobile payments are also popular in Malaysia, GrabPay, Boost, Touch ‘n Go are among popular options.
 And of course the popularity of cryptocurrency should be mentioned.
 Impressive 15% of Malaysian internet users own some type of cryptocurrency.

-© Copyright 2024 | Powered by Casinos Malaysia Casinosmalaysia.com
+© Copyright 2024 Top Online Casino Malaysia Reviews 2024 | Powered by Casinosmalaysia.com